goetzrieger/ansible-labs-summit2020/content/ansible-tower-advanced/8-isolated-nodes/_index.md

 ## Verify Isolated Nodes

 After the installer has finished isolated groups can be listed in the same way like instance groups and Ansible Tower cluster configuration.
 So the methods listed above discussing instance groups also apply to isolated nodes.
-For example, using `awx`:
+For example, using `awx` as the student user:

     [student@ansible ~]$ awx -f human instance_group list
     id name